Infinite-Nomic/Infinite-Nomic/The-Constitution.rst

 Each proposal submitted in #proposals is passed on for a Chamber Vote on the Legislative Day after it is submitted to #proposals.

 A Chamber Vote consists of the proposal being posted to #voting with a poll attached.
 All active players may vote on this poll.
 Players may only vote For or Against proposals and, unless otherwise specified, may only submit 1 vote per proposal.

+*Ruling by Zephnik, as requested by Klinkplink:*
+*Thumbs up and thumbs down emojis are universally understood as "For" or "Against" in relation to voting.*

 The proportion of For votes to total votes required for a proposal to pass is as follows: